zevaverbach/svelte-youtube/README.md

 # How to use it ?

-Just add this to your dependencies in `package.json`:
+Just add this to your dependencies in `package.json`, then run `npm install`:

 ```json
   "svelte-youtube": "https://github.com/zevaverbach/svelte-youtube.git",